Penn State fraternity hazing scandal: Death of Tim Piazza

 At around 3:30 am on February 3, 2017, Piazza tried to get up, but once he reached a standing position, he fell backward.
 He continued to stand up, only to repeatedly fall back down.
 Once he was finally able to maintain balance, he staggered toward the lobby area of the house, but fell again headfirst into an iron railing and landed on a stone floor, likely incurring serious head trauma.
 He got up and tried to reach the front door, but fell headfirst into it, knocking himself unconscious again.
 He later tried once more to ascend the basement stairs and was missing until several of the fraternity brothers discovered him several hours later behind the bar in the basement, cold and breathing rapidly.

 It was at this point that Piazza was carried upstairs.
 After several minutes of debating on what the next step should be, the conclusion was made that Piazza's injuries were indeed serious and that he would require medical attention.
 Before emergency assistance arrived, the brothers wiped blood from his face and attempted to dress him to warm him.
 Around 6:00 AM, the Penn State football head athletic trainer walked over Piazza’s body to get to work.
 At 10:48 AM, emergency services arrived and Piazza was brought to Mount Nittany Medical Center, but was quickly transported to Penn State Milton S. Hershey Medical Center because of the severity of his injuries.

 Upon arrival, Piazza was rushed into surgery, where he was discovered to have a ruptured spleen and was in class IV hemorrhagic shock.
 His brain had swollen to the point that roughly half of his skull had to be removed to relieve the pressure.
 The surgeons attempting to save his life deemed the injuries to be likely non-recoverable, and Piazza was pronounced dead in the early morning of February 4, 2017.
-He is estimated to have had a blood alcohol content of nearly 0.40 on the night of the hazing incident.
+He was estimated to have had a blood alcohol content of nearly 0.40 on the night of the hazing incident.

 Brendan Young, then president of the Penn State chapter of Beta Theta Pi, claimed that, following the hazing incident, Piazza "looked fucking dead".